BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 STARTING POSITIONS

-Both players roll a D6 â€” the player with the highest result chooses one of the deployment zones.
+Both players roll a D6 — the player with the highest result chooses one of the deployment zones.
 They then select a warband in their force to deploy within 12" of their board edge.
 Models may not be deployed further than 6" from the captain of their warband.

 When this has been done, the opposing player chooses one of their warbands and deploys it within 12" of their board edge, as described above.
 Players then alternate until all warbands have been placed.